openvinotoolkit/model_server/docs/monitoring.md

 This document describes how to use metrics endpoint in the OpenVINO Model Server.
 They can be applied for:

-- Providing performance statistics for monitoring and benchmarking purposes
+- Providing performance and utilization statistics for monitoring and benchmarking purposes

 - Ability to auto scale model server instances in Kubernetes based on application related metrics